 - to ensure evacuation during fire alarms and drills, or any other emergency situations

 - to ensure adherence to fire safety issues, such as open flames or ceiling hangings

 - at the request of the Office of the Dean of Students (i.e., to determine that a student has arrived for the beginning of a fall or spring semester; left for, or returned safely, from a vacation period; etc.)

 - before vacation periods to secure the residence halls

 - Fire Safety—Because of the extreme and ever-present danger of fire in the residence halls, the College takes the issue of fire safety very seriously.
-Possession of flare guns, fireworks, candles (decorative or otherwise), oil lamps, incense, torchiere-style halogen floor lamps (exceeding 250 watts), or other incendiary devices in the residence halls is expressly prohibited.
+Possession of candles (decorative or otherwise), open flames, oil lamps, incense, torchiere-style halogen floor lamps (exceeding 250 watts), flare guns, holiday twinkle lights, fireworks, or other incendiary devices in the residence halls is expressly prohibited.
 Students found in possession of such items will be subject to fines and/or disciplinary action.